FerdinandBeaman/dsc-phase-2-project-v2-5/README.md

-Installing a new bathroom also seems to raise a home's value by 49,000 dollars.
+Note that installing a new bathroom also seems to raise a home's value by 49,000 dollars.

-Here are the rsquared values for each independent variable measured in isolation:
+And Here are the rsquared values for each independent variable measured in isolation:
 ![img](./BarRSquared.png)

 ## Conclusions